myrzadaksh/Algorithms/README.md

 - Input: int[] a = { 1, 4, 5, 6, 2, 2, 4, 6, 2, 4 };

 - Output: 1 2 2 2 4 4 4 5 6 6

+## Merge Sort Program in Java

+This program implements the Merge Sort algorithm to sort an array of integers in descending order.

+How It Works:

+Divide: The array is recursively divided into two halves until each subarray contains a single element.

+Merge: The subarrays are merged in a way that ensures the resulting array is sorted.

+- Two temporary arrays (lArray and rArray) are used to store the left and right halves of the array.

+- The elements from the temporary arrays are compared and merged back into the original array in descending order.

+The process continues until the entire array is sorted.

+Example:

+Input: int[] a = { 1, 2, 4, 6, 8, 4, 2, 9 };

+Output: 9 8 6 4 4 2 2 1